-Depending upon the general education program pursued, students must earn either 60 or 64 credit hours to meet graduation requirements.
 Some courses taken for the major may simultaneously fulfill general education requirements.
-Please see the Graduation Requirements (associate's degrees) section of this catalog for information on the general education programs.
+Please see the Graduation Requirements (associate's degrees) section of this catalog for information on the general education program.

-In addition to the appropriate general education program, students must complete the major's core and related studies requirements and must select program electives as indicated.
+Along with the general education program, students must complete the major's core and related studies requirements and must select program electives as indicated.